The money part should be the easy part. The Lerner ownership group is on the clock!

 Per Statista, the Nationals average ticket sales price was just under $45 in 2023.
 Add to that parking, food and beverage, and merch, and you approach the target number of $60-$80 value of each customer through the turnstile.
 In 2011, the Nats attendance was 1,940,478 and they had one rain-out giving an average of 24,256 per game.
 That number was almost identical to this year at 1,967,302 attendance for the season and an average of 24,288 per game.
 From 2011 to 2012, the team signed Edwin Jackson, traded for Gio Gonzalez, and called-up Bryce Harper in April of that season.
 Attendance soared to 2,370,794 in 2012.
 Winning brought the fans back.
 Nearly 5,000 additional tickets were sold per game on average.
 That increase in attendance could be worth approximately $24 million on the low side.
 Again, that goes back to: you build it and they will come.
 A line straight from Field of Dreams.

-Yes, one prominent free agent, Yusei Kikuchi, has signed a deal with a team.
-In the Top-100 free agent list, there are 99 players who are unsigned.
+Yes, one prominent free agent, Yusei Kikuchi, has signed a deal with a team as of this morning, with other deals in the works.
+In the Top-100 free agent list, there are 99 players who are unsigned as of now.
 On average, each team will sign three players in the Top-100, but on average, it is like musical chairs to get a Top-25 player, and several teams will not find a seat.
 The Nationals must find a seat this year, and maybe two seats.
 That isn’t greedy.
 That is what you do when you are trying to win.

 The only reason the Nationals revenue is not that of a big market team is because they are stuck with the MASN deal for their RSN TV revenue reportedly in the $60 million range which is about half of what the Phillies make each year.
 There is nothing the Nationals can do about that.
 But they control their own destiny in all other parts of raising revenue.
 The Washington D.C. metropolitan market is ranked the 7th largest in the country — and larger than Philadelphia.
 The DC MSA is the 4th wealthiest in the country, and way ahead of Philadelphia — and that is not close.
 The wealth dynamics makes Washington the perfect mix of size and strength for advertisers.
 Winning is the final element — and the Nationals won the World Series five years ago.